NumanSaleemMd/BreastCancer/README.md

 # BreastCancer
-it is my practice of ml during lockdown
+it is my practice of ml during lockdown Logistic regression.